allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/docs/TCWT-Lagrangian-Pregeometric.md

 This sketch provides a consistent pregeometric foundation for TCWT.
 The metric-dependent “orthodox” formulation should be regarded as an effective low-energy approximation on top of this underlying structure.

+## 7. Summary & Current Status

+This pregeometric version eliminates any background metric or coordinates.
+The action is written in terms of intrinsic derivatives along the Hum flow and knot filaments.
+Spacetime, Lorentz invariance, and Einstein gravity all emerge at low energy / low gradient.